jdr479/CS-Play/Deliverables/Deliverable2.md

 2. The website shows the user where they are ranked on the leaderboard.
 3. The user can look through the rest of the leaderboard to see where other users are ranked.

+**Use case:** Sort/categorize levels
+**Actor:** Player
+**Description:** The user can sort levels so that they can choose something they want to learn quickly and conveniently.
+**Preconditions:** The user could choose different levels.
+**Postconditions:** The user could study according to different levels.
+**Main flow:**
+1. The user start from different levels.
+2. The user could review their study results according to different levels that is more like a catalogue.

 ## 7. User stories
 **User story 1:** "As a player, I want to play a level so I can learn programming"
 **Priority:** 1